gekographe/cv-1/README.md

 ### University of Warwick
 Studied Biological Sciences: 2001-2005

-  - Kept a laboratory note book to record my actions.
+  - Kept a laboratory note book to record my methods.
-  - Conducted laboratory experiments and produced objective reports.
+  - Conducted laboratory experiments and produced scientific reports.
   - Used statistical models to calculate confidence in results.

 ### Winchester College